dataloop-ai/AutoML/README.md

 python zazu.py --predict
 ```

-## LAUNCH DATALOOP ON YOU LAPTOP
+## LAUNCH ***ZAZUML*** ON YOU LAPTOP
-With a [@Dataloop AI](https://dataloop.ai/) account you can now run ZazuML on your computer
+ZazuML's *REMOTE* feature is designed so that you can run search, train and predict anywhere.
+No GPU's or complex Cloud APIs.
-or as a script via Dataloop's python SDK.
+It's easy to implement into your python script or run in your terminal.
 Read up about running [ZazuML remotely](DOCS/REMOTEZAZU.md).

 Now that you've got the gist of it, feel free to read up on [Configuring ZazuML](DOCS/CONFIGURINGZAZU.md)